-Please refer to the Master Circular DBOD.
-No. Dir.
-BC.
-14/13.03.00/2013-14 dated July 1, 2013 consolidating the instructions/guidelines issued to banks till June 30, 2013 relating to statutory and other restrictions on Loans and Advances.
-The Master Circular has been suitably updated by incorporating the instructions issued up to June 30, 2014 and has been placed on the RBI website (http://www.rbi.org.in).
-A copy of the Master Circular is enclosed.
+Please refer to the Master Circular DBOD.No.Dir.
+BC.16/13.03.00/2014-15 dated July 1, 2014 consolidating the instructions/guidelines issued to banks till June 30, 2014 relating to statutory and other restrictions on Loans and Advances.
+This Master Circular consolidates instructions on the above matters issued up to June 30, 2015.